taskbase/tb-grid/README.md

 Option 2 (CSS): Copy the code from `tb-grid.css` to your project.

-Option 3 npm: `npm install tb-grid` and include the scss or css file from there.
+Option 3 npm (not available yet): `npm install tb-grid` and include the scss or css file from there.

 Option 4 (CSS): Include the css through a css import by pointing it to the github raw file.
-This won't be optimal as it's not minified and can't be bundled together with your code.

 ## How can I use `tb-grid`?